-Horizon began its journey as a gene editing company in 2007, using it's proprietary technology recombinant adeno-associated virus (rAAV).
 We took advantage of rAAV’s natural ability to amplify the cell's own high fidelity DNA repair pathway - homologous recombination - by 1,000X to 10,000X.
-In this way we were able to create our first X-MAN® cell lines - cells containing precisely engineered, disease associated mutations for some of the most extensively studied oncogenes, such as KRAS, PIK3CA and BRAF.
+In this way we were able to create our first cell lines - cells containing precisely engineered, disease associated mutations for some of the most extensively studied oncogenes, such as KRAS, PIK3CA and BRAF.

 rAAV is a wonderfully precise system - any clones containing off-target integrations could be quickly identified and discarded - but despite the improvements in efficiency over plasmid, we would still routinely have to screen thousands of clones for every gene editing experiment to find a positive.

-It is this mechanism that Horizon has used to systematically generate our huge collection of knockout cell lines, and to produce a number of scientific firsts for in vivo genome editing, including knockout rat models to further study of neuroscience including conditions like Autism, Parkinson's and Alzeheimers.
+It is this mechanism that Horizon has used to systematically generate our extensive collection of knockout cell lines, and to produce a number of scientific firsts for in vivo genome editing, including knockout rat models to further study of neuroscience including conditions like Autism, Parkinson's and Alzheimer's.

 Alternatively if you'd like to learn more about gene editing, what it is and what you can use it for, you can now read our complete guide or watch our series of webinars.